nullsoftware/UToolKit/README.md

 - **HyperlinkExtensions**
   * `IsExternal` - if `true` Hyperlink will execute `Process.Start` using `Hyperlink.NavigateUri` after click.
 - **WindowExtensions**
   * `CloseCommand` - command which executes on windows closing.
-If `ICommand.CanExecute` is false windows closing will be cancalled.
+If `ICommand.CanExecute()` returns false - windows closing will be cancalled.
   * `CloseCommandParameter` - parameter for `CloseCommand`.
   * `PlacementStorageStrategy` - windows placement storage strategy.
   There are 2 different implemented strategies, `RegistryStorage` and `SettingsStorage`.